Studying for a classics degree demonstrates your intellectual flexibility and skills in analytical thinking

-A classics degree provides you with skills relevant to a wide range of sectors.
+A classics degree provides you with skills relevant to a wide range of sectors, including legal, media and broadcasting, film and television, banking, consultancy, marketing, museum and gallery work, teaching and academia.
 Your career options are therefore varied.
 Decide on the area you want to work in and try to get relevant work experience.
 This may be in the form of a structured work placement, part-time job, voluntary work or even a period of work shadowing.
 Use the time to develop your skills and to establish contacts within the industry.

 Search for placements and find out more about work experience and internships.

 Museums are a key employer for classics graduates wishing to use their subject knowledge.
 Similarly, teaching provides an opportunity to share your expertise.
 The public sector also offers a variety of career paths including roles within government administration, research, information management and heritage.

 However, the wide range of subjects studied and skills gained on a classics degree course means that graduates are attractive to employers from many sectors, including law, accountancy, finance, consultancy, media, publishing and management.

 Throughout your studies, you acquire a range of subject-specific skills, including knowledge of the Greek and Roman languages and cultures.
 You develop the ability to research, collate and analyse materials, including written documentation and statistics.
 You also learn to critically evaluate and interpret resources in order to formulate impartial and coherent arguments, which you can present competently in both the spoken and written word.

 The structure of your course, mixing independent study and group tasks, gives you the opportunity to prove that you can work autonomously and manage your own workload but can also engage in teamwork.
 Like most students, you are used to working to strict deadlines and under pressure.